 Because we have outgrown the room in which our meetings have taken place for the past several years, we have switched to the Lincoln Theater of the Laurel Manor Recreation Center.
 Beginning in February 2014, we have held out meetings on the fourth Thursday of the month at 7:00 p.m.
-The exception will be November and December 2014, where Thanksgiving and Christmas fall on the fourth Thursday and we will make alternate arrangements yet to be determined.
+The exception will be November and December 2014, when Thanksgiving and Christmas fall on the fourth Thursday and alternate arrangements will be made.

 March 2014 Opera Club Meeting

 On Thursday, March 27, a group of performers from the University of Florida in Gainesville appeared at our meeting to talk about and sing excerpts from a new opera being world premiered on Thursday, April 17, 2014 at the Curtis M. Phillips Center for the Performing Arts in Gainesville.

 The picture above shows members of the Board of Directors of the Opera Club of The Villages, along with Dr. Anthony Offerle, the director of the opera at far right, and Dr. Stella Sung, the composer of the opera in the red shawl just to the left of the white column, as well as the singers and the piano accompanist who performed.